PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: PIQL

 \begin{lemma} For all $s$, $\tau_1$ and $\tau_2$ such that $\tau_1 < \tau_2$ we get

 \end{lemma}

-Based on the Lemma.~\ref{lemma1}, a larger $\tau$ results in a more optimistic policy evaluation, with the $Q$-function update approaching the maximum operator in Q-Learning as $\tau \rightarrow 1$.
-Conversely, a smaller $\tau$ produces a more conservative policy evaluation.
+Based on Lemma~\ref{lemma1}, a larger $\tau$ leads to a more optimistic policy evaluation, with the $Q$-function update approaching the maximum operator in Q-learning as $\tau \rightarrow 1$.
+Conversely, a smaller $\tau$ yields a more conservative policy evaluation.
+This observation highlights the role of $\tau$ as a trade-off parameter that balances optimism and conservatism in policy evaluation, and thus has a critical influence on the overall performance of IQL.

-To demonstrate the importance of parameter $\tau$, we evaluate the performance of IQL in $\tau=0.3, 0.6, 0.9$ on totally $10$ D4RL tasks, including 6 Gym-MuJoCo-v2 datasets and 4 AntMaze-v0 datasets.
-The results, shown in Fig.~\ref{Fig-different-tau}, reveal that the performance of IQL varies significantly with different values of $\tau$ on the same dataset, especially in AntMaze-v0 tasks.
-Therefore, arbitrarily selecting $\tau$ may not yield optimal results.
+To illustrate the significance of the parameter $\tau$, we evaluate the performance of IQL under three settings, $\tau \in \{0.3, 0.6, 0.9\}$, across $10$ D4RL datasets.
+The results, presented in Fig.~\ref{Fig-different-tau}, show that the performance of IQL varies considerably with different values of $\tau$ on the same dataset.
+This indicates that arbitrarily choosing $\tau$ may lead to suboptimal outcomes.

-Nevertheless, what factors should be considered to determine $\tau$?
-To address this question, we recap the wBC policy improvement method used in IQL, shown in Eq.~\eqref{Eq-IQL-Pi}.
-Mathematically, this objective function Eq.~\eqref{Eq-IQL-Pi} solves the following two-stage optimization problem,
+Nevertheless, what factors should be considered when determining $\tau$?
+To investigate this question, we revisit the wBC-based policy improvement method employed in IQL, as presented in Eq.~\eqref{Eq-IQL-Pi}.
+Formally, the objective of policy improvement can be interpreted as solving the following two-stage optimization problem,

 First stage:

 Second stage: